-Note 6: The frequency range 3600-3670 MHz may be used for implementation of IMT.
+Note 4: The frequency range 3600-3670 MHz may be used for implementation of IMT.
 The Satellite services may use the C band frequencies beyond 3670 MHz after leaving a guard band of 10 MHz.

-Note 7 (i): The frequency range 24.25-27.5 GHz may be used for implementation of IMT except that in 25.5-27 GHz frequency range the IMT stations will be required to maintain a keep-off distance of 2.7 kms around five DoS locations at Delhi, Shadnagar, Khambaliya, Hut Bay and Tirunelveli.
+Note 5 The frequency range 24.25-27.5 GHz may be used for implementation of IMT except that in 25.5-27 GHz frequency range the IMT stations will be required to maintain a keep-off distance of 2.7 kms around five DoS locations at Delhi, Shadnagar, Khambaliya, Hut Bay and Tirunelveli.

-Note 7 (ii): The frequency range 27.5-28.5 GHz may be allowed for shared use by IMT and Satellite services subject to feasibility.

-Note 8: While considering the bands 37-43.5 GHz, 47.2-48.2 GHz and 66-71 GHz for the implementation of International Mobile Telecommunications (IMT), the requirements of Satellite based and other services to which these bands might have been allocated in the RR, may be taken due care of.
+Note 6: While considering the bands 37-43.5 GHz, 47.2-48.2 GHz and 66-71 GHz for the implementation of International Mobile Telecommunications (IMT), the requirements of Satellite based and other services to which these bands might have been allocated in the RR, may be taken due care of.